notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * If the **☐ Highlight all** checkbox is not checked, it will only highlight the current match; if it is checked, all matches will be highlighted.
 * If the **☐ Match case** checkbox is checked, the results will only match if case is exactly the same, otherwise case doesn't matter.
 * To the right of those checkboxes, a message about the results will occur: either the number of matches, a message that indicates that you've wrapped around to the top or bottom of the document, or "Phrase not found" if there are no matches.
 When there are no matches, the **Find** box also changes color.

-## Comparison between "Select and Find Next" and "Find Next (Volatile)"

-This section is aimed to clear the confusion about these 2 similar commands.

-Both commands "Select and Find Next" (Ctrl+F3) and "Find Next (Volatile)" (Ctrl+Alt+F3) does the same thing (almost): select the current word (on which caret is) then jump to the next occurrence.

-However, there is a slight difference between these 2 commands: "Select and Find Next" remembers the searched word, "Find Next (Volatile)" does not.

-Here's an example:

-If you do "Select and Find Next" command for word word1 then you can always use "Find Next" command (F3) or "Find Previous" command (Shift+F3) to search word1, even the caret is on word2.

-If your caret is on word word2, "Find Next (Volatile)" will search the next word2.
-Now if you move your caret on word word3 and do "Find Next (Volatile)", it will search next word3, and word2 is forgotten.

 ## Extended Search Mode